Complaints and CommentsYour school would like to hear from you if you:

 When things go well, it is very helpful if parents express their approval.
 Maintenance of high levels of staff commitment, morale and motivation are essential to the provision of the best education for your child.
 Positive feedback really helps.

 To express your approval you can write, telephone, e-mail or speak personally to staff concerned or the headteacher.
 Your words will be appreciated.

-Your child's school is committed to providing a high quality service for your child.
+Your child's school is committed to providing a high quality education for your child.
 Sometimes things may seem to go wrong which may lead you to express concerns.

-Any concerns should be raised with the member of staff concerned or the headteacher in the first instance.
-If the headteacher considers it appropriate another member of staff may be asked to respond because they have a particular responsibility or are familiar with the circumstances that have caused you concern.
-We hope that this would be sufficient to resolve the difficulty.
+Any concerns should be raised with the member of staff concerned, or the headteacher, in the first instance.
+If the headteacher considers it appropriate, another member of staff may be asked to respond because they have a particular responsibility or are familiar with the circumstances that have caused you concern.
+This will generally be sufficient to resolve the matter.

 Making a Formal Complaint

-You will receive a written response from the governing body.
+You will receive a written response from the complaints committee.

-If you wish to raise the matter with Staffordshire County Council please write to:
+If you wish to raise the matter with the County Council then please contact:

 Department for Education

 2nd Floor Piccadilly Gate